 S30-130.
 Committee requested legislation.
-(1) At least threefourths of all the members of a standing committee must have voted in favor of the question to allow the committee to request the introduction of legislation within The Call for Special Session.
+(1) At least three-fourths of all the members of a standing committee must have voted in favor of the question to allow the committee to request the introduction of legislation.

-(2) The chairman of a committee shall introduce, or shall designate a member of the committee to introduce, legislation requested by the committee.

-(3) When a committee has proposed an amendment, the chairman is the principal sponsor.
+- 12 (2) The chair of a committee shall introduce, or shall 13 designate a member of the committee to introduce, legislation 14 requested by the committee. - (3) When a committee has proposed an amendment, the chair is the principal sponsor.

-Chapter 4 Legislation
+Legislation

+19 S40-10.
 Types of legislation.
-The only types of legislation S40-10. that may be introduced in the Senate are those that have been drafted and approved by the Legislative Council and signed by a Senator.
+The only types of legislation 20 that may be introduced in the Senate are those that have been 21 drafted and approved by the Legislative Council and signed by a 22 Senator.
 The types of legislation allowed include: